rmm5t/ryan.mcgeary.org/_posts/2012-09-13-disable-chrome-print-dialog-use-osx-instead.md

 There are a couple workarounds on the internet like starting Chrome with an `--args --disable-print-preview`, but that's not too feasible under normal conditions.
-Other solutions recommend using `⌘⌥P`, but who wants to remember to use a different keyboard shortcut for just one application?
+Other solutions recommend using `⌘⌥P` or hold down Option (`⌥`) when accessing the File menu, but who wants to remember to use a different keyboard shortcut for just one application?

 Fortunately, OS X comes with a relatively simple way to override keyboard shortcuts in specific Applications.
 Go to System Preferences -> Keyboard ->